isaacrankin/launch/README.md

 If these steps failed, check that you have all the dependencies installed.

+Use 'grunt clean' to delete the compiled directory and temp folder.

 ###Add New Vendor Libraries/Packages

 1. Use [bower to install](http://bower.io/#install-packages) the package, e.g. `bower install package-name --save`